walwoodr/capsulize-rails/project_spec.md

     - ClothingItem validates attributes
     - Outfit validates attributes

-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
     - User model has a "biggest closet" method that returns the user with the biggest closet.
+Can be found at "/user/biggest_closet"

 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)
     - Clothing Items can be created with outfits